Buying with Parents

 A mortgage of £350,000 over a term of 10 years will cost £3,380 at 3%, £3,544 at 4% and £3,712 at 5%.
 If the monthly payment is affordable, you may also want to plan for eventualities should something happen to your mother or her income as your salary on its own wouldn't be sufficient to maintain the repayments on your own.

-To answer your question – Yes, you could find a mortgage but you will need to carefully address present and future affordability.
-I hope the above helps and we look forward to assisting you.
+To answer your question – yes, you could find a mortgage but you will need to carefully address present and future affordability.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.